 Yes, you may be able to hold a car manufacturer liable if the vehicle is found to be defective.
-A Newton car accident lawyer will be able to assess the circumstances surrounding your particular car accident more accurately, but generally this holds true.
+An Iowa car accident lawyer will be able to assess the circumstances surrounding your particular car accident more accurately, but generally, this holds true.

 Product Liability in a Car Accident

 All manufacturers delivering products to the public are responsible to provide goods that are free from defects.
 Product liability law requires proof the product failed and the buyer was harmed because of this failure for a viable lawsuit.